Are You In The LGBTQ Community And Searching For Greater Happiness, Purpose And Fulfillment In Your Life?

 There are many fine therapists who are considered allies of the LGBTQ community and who provide excellent therapeutic care to their LGBTQ clients.
 But not all therapists have specialized training in LGBTQ psychology coursework as part of their MFT graduate programs, nor do they have experience providing mental health care to LGBTQ individuals both in community clinic and private practice settings like I do.

 Working with an LGBTQ Affirmative Therapist who is part of your community can enhance your therapeutic experience by bringing knowledge of LGBTQ identity development, history, society, myth and culture that can add perspective and deepen understanding of the issues you wish to explore in therapy.

 We are a gay male couple in a long-term relationship and have issues that go beyond being gay.
 How can gay affirmative therapy help us?

 Your therapeutic goals should be guided by what you and your partner choose to explore in therapy.
 During LGBT couples counseling, you and your significant other will be regarded and validated for who you are, and your experiences as gay men in the world are valued and deserving of respect.
 I can help you sort through your relationship challenges in a compassionate and affirming way that both acknowledges and celebrates your experience as a gay couple while at the same remaining sensitive to who you are and what you wish to gain from therapy.

-If you are ready to learn more about how LGBT counseling can help you, please call me at 424-443-8548 to schedule your free 15-minute phone conversation.
-You can contact me via this contact form to request a consultation or schedule an initial appointment.
+If you are ready to learn more about how counseling for LGBT counseling can help you, please call me at 424-443-8548 to schedule your free 15-minute phone conversation.
+You can reach out to me via this contact form to request a consultation or schedule an initial appointment.
 I am happy to answer any questions you may have about our sessions.
 I will respond to your voicemail or email as soon as possible, and within 24 hours (business days).
 If sending an inquiry by email, please limit your communications as email is generally not a secure or confidential medium.